 So do some basic target audience research.

 You may be too close to the business to think and talk like a potential customer.
 But that's what you have to do to succeed with SEO.
-Here are a couple of ways to generate ideas of keyword (both long and short-tail) that those potential customers are using.
+Here are a couple of ways to generate ideas of keywords (both long and short-tail) that those potential customers are using.

 - Start with a free software tool like Keyword Tool Dominator or Soolve.
-These tools help you expand potential phrases and show you where specific search terms are active.
+These tools help you expand potential phrases and show where specific search terms are active.

 Content is King